 You can also use CFGVisualizeLauncher to generate a DOT or String representation of the control flow graph of a given method in a given class.
+The CFG is generated and output, but no dataflow analysis is performed.

 • With JDK 8: